What is a self-assessment?

 Strengths

-• I demonstrated support as a manager guiding an employee through prioritizing work and aligning expectations.
+- I demonstrated support as a manager, guiding employees through prioritizing work and aligning expectations.

-• I have solved a conflict between two senior employees this quarter.
-The two employees had strong personalities, and were difficult to get them to agree on a solution, however we found a compromise.
+- This quarter, I solved a conflict between two senior employees.
+The two employees had strong personalities, and it was difficult to get them to agree on a solution; however, we found a compromise.

 Areas of improvement

-• I took too much credit for the results accomplished within Q3.
-I should recognize better the work of the hard-working team members.
+- I took too much credit for the results achieved in Q3.
+I should have recognized the hard work of the team members more.

-• I need to better involve the key employees in the strategic decisions of the team's roadmap for Q4.
-In this way, trust, engagement, and management skills will be improved.
+- I need to involve the key employees better in strategic decisions regarding the team's Q4 roadmap.
+Collaboration will improve trust, engagement, and management skills.

 10. Goal-setting

 Goal setting is important for career development because it provides direction and focus.
-It helps to provide a clear path for employees to follow and provides them with the motivation to move forward and meet their objectives.
-Setting meaningful goals also helps to increase job satisfaction and performance, as well as create a sense of purpose and accomplishment.
+It helps to provide a clear path for employees to follow and motivates them to move forward and meet their objectives.
+Setting meaningful goals also helps to increase job satisfaction and performance and create a sense of purpose and accomplishment.

 Strengths